Shot Scope V3 Review: The Leader in Performance Tracking

 Arccos is still a big player, but it does require you to keep your cell phone in your pocket while you play, which is a deal-breaker for me.
 They do have a workaround with a sensor you can wear on your belt, but it’s currently unavailable and brings the total cost of the product closer to $300.
 Additionally, there are ongoing fees to use their software.

-You can purchase Shot Scope V3 on their website here.
+You can purchase Shot Scope V3 with a special offer for our readers here.